mvakde/mvakde.github.io/_pages/about.md

 These results got attention from famous researchers and went viral on X, since many people considered it impossible previously.
 My model **beats many LLMs,  despite needing only 67 cents to train it** (from scratch!) and is likely the pareto frontier.

 This was my attempt to test the limits of today's deep learning methods.
 Now I'm working on newer ideas.
-I expect to beat every LLM soon
+I expect to beat every LLM soon.

+Currently [top 5 on the Kaggle Leaderboard](https://www.kaggle.com/competitions/arc-prize-2026-arc-agi-2/leaderboard) on ARC-2 (**$450K prize**)

 ---